 Head-To-Toe Assessment Basics

 There are several types of assessments that can be performed, says Zucchero.

 - A complete health assessment is a detailed examination that typically includes a thorough health history and comprehensive head-to-toe physical exam.
-This type of assessment may be performed by registered nurses in community-based settings such as initial home visits or in acute care settings upon admission.
-However, typically advanced practice nurses such as nurse practitioners perform complete assessments when doing annual physical examinations.
+This type of assessment may be performed by registered nurses for patients admitted to the hospital or in community-based settings such as initial home visits.
+Advanced practice nurses such as nurse practitioners also perform complete assessments when doing annual physical examinations.

 Length of Assessment

 Ferere explains that the duration of the exam is directly in correlation to the patient’s overall health status.

 “Health patients with limited health histories may be completed in less than 30 minutes,” she says.
 “Many health practices have patients complete health history and pre-visit forms prior to presentation for a comprehensive visit.
 Review of these forms in advance can certainly reduce the required visit time.”

 “Like all clinical settings, standard precautions (formerly universal precautions) should always be practiced with each and every patient to protect both the nurse and patient,” states Zucchero.

 “The primary goal of standard precautions is to prevent the exchange of blood and body fluids and includes hand hygiene, use of personal protective equipment, and safe handling and cleaning of potentially contaminated equipment or surfaces.”

 Depending on the type of assessment conducted, the nurse may need specific equipment, states Zucchero.